microsoft/fast/packages/web-components/fast-components/docs/api-report.md

 // @public (undocumented)
 export const neutralFillRest: import("@microsoft/fast-foundation").CSSDesignToken<SwatchRGB>;

-// Warning: (ae-internal-missing-underscore) The name "neutralFillRest_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal @deprecated (undocumented) export const neutralFillRest_DEPRECATED: SwatchRecipe;

 // @public (undocumented)
 export const neutralFillRestDelta: import("@microsoft/fast-foundation").CSSDesignToken<number>;

-// Warning: (ae-internal-missing-underscore) The name "neutralFillSelected_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal @deprecated (undocumented) export const neutralFillSelected_DEPRECATED: SwatchRecipe;

 // Warning: (ae-forgotten-export) The symbol "neutralFillStealth" needs to be exported by the entry point index.d.ts
 //
 // @public (undocumented)
 export const NeutralFillStealth: import("@microsoft/fast-foundation").InterfaceSymbol<(element: HTMLElement, fill?: SwatchRGB | undefined) => ReturnType<typeof neutralFillStealth>>;

-// Warning: (ae-internal-missing-underscore) The name "neutralFillStealth_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal @deprecated (undocumented) export const neutralFillStealth_DEPRECATED: ColorRecipe<FillSwatchFamily>;

 // @public (undocumented)
 export const neutralFillStealthActive: import("@microsoft/fast-foundation").CSSDesignToken<SwatchRGB>;

-// Warning: (ae-internal-missing-underscore) The name "neutralFillStealthActive_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal @deprecated (undocumented) export const neutralFillStealthActive_DEPRECATED: ColorRecipe<Swatch_2>;

 // @public (undocumented)
 export const neutralFillStealthActiveDelta: import("@microsoft/fast-foundation").CSSDesignToken<number>;